 Theodore Gilliland is Executive Vice President, Private Client Acquisition at Fisher Investments.
 Gilliland graduated from the University of Colorado, Boulder with a bachelor's degree in International Affairs.

-Michael Kelly is a research analyst at Fisher Investments.
+Michael Kelly was a research analyst at Fisher Investments until 2015.
 Michael graduated from Illinois State University with BS degrees in Finance and Marketing.
-He also has a Master of Science degree in Finance from Saint Xavier University.
-Michael holds CFA® and CFP® certifications.